Trekking along Tasmania's Overland Track | Matt Horspool

 If you have your sights set on completing the Overland Track but are unsure how the permit system works, we have you covered.
-This guide will give you the ins and outs of obtaining a permit for guided and self-guided walks on the track, what it covers, why they are necessary, when the permits are released and what options you have if you miss out.
+This short guide will give you the ins and outs of obtaining a permit for guided and self-guided walks on the track, what it covers, why they are necessary, when the permits are released and what options you have if you miss out.

 Organising your Overland Track permits

-As an operator on the trail, Tasmanian Expeditions secures the National Park passes and associated track passes each year for all their trekkers.
+As an operator on the Overland Track, Tasmanian Expeditions secures the National Park passes and associated track passes each year for all our trekkers.
 It is a process that takes place well in advance before the season commences to ensure that when you want to go, we can get them locked in.
-However, permits and passes are issued in limited supply, so booking in early is your best shot at securing them.

-This is especially the case if opting for a self-guided walk.
 These permits are released from July 1 and tend to sell out within days during the peak season.

 *Note: limited permits are available a day to trekkers on the track during the summer season (October to May) – 34 of which are for independent walkers.
 You can visit the Tasmania Parks and Wildlife Services website for the latest information.